 May Day has become a cardinal day for worshipping demons and the greenery of the earth.
 It is one of Satan's eight pagan holidays that displace God's Holy Days.

 We must invest in our own self-improvement and preparation, continually striving against stagnation and deterioration, and the powerful pulls of the world.

 What happened to Israel after God sent her into captivity to the Assyrians?
 Did God turn from physical Israel and begin to work with spiritual Israel, the church?
-Charles Whitaker provides scriptural and historical evidence that Israel was not restored soon after her exile—in fact, God withheld His promised blessings from her for a very long time.
+Charles Whitaker provides scriptural and historical evidence that Israel was not restored soo. . .

-Persecution is not a subject we normally like to think about, but it is a fact of life for a Christian.
-John Ritenbaugh explains why Jesus says we are blessed if we are persecuted for righteousness' sake.
+Persecution is a fact of life for a Christian.
+Jesus Christ says we are blessed if we are persecuted for righteousness' sake — here's why.

 Based on his long friendship with God, Abraham could systematically calculate the reliability of God's promises even in the lack of visual evidence.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.